The remarkable story of an 18th-century girl from Graffham

-In about 2016, the Victoria & Albert Museum in London accepted a group of 22 sofa and chair covers embroidered by Jane Vigor, together with a ‘conversation piece’ by Joseph Highmore (1692–1780), in lieu of an Inheritance Tax liability.
+In 2009, the Victoria & Albert Museum in London accepted a group of 22 sofa and chair covers embroidered by Jane Vigor, together with a ‘conversation piece’ by Joseph Highmore (1692–1780), in lieu of an Inheritance Tax liability.
 The painting (above) shows Jane (on the left) and her sister-in-law, Ann, and their husbands, William Vigor and his elder brother Joseph (both standing).
 The third man (seated) in the painting is probably John Penn (1700–1746), son of the founder of Pennsylvania, with whom the Vigors were close friends.

 The group of seat covers held by the V & A are embroidered on an unusual worsted ground and it is possible that they were worked by Jane while she was in St Petersburg, adapting Russian materials to her English design and needle skills.

 Her letters make several references to her working at embroidery, as an English practice that caught the attention of the Russian Empress Anna, and undertaking projects of an extensive scale.